nelsonrogers/MCP-n8n/README.md

 # FastMCP Server

-This project implements a Model Context Protocol (MCP) server using FastMCP, allowing AI models to interact with your application through a standardized interface.
+This project implements a Model Context Protocol (MCP) server using FastMCP, allowing AI models to interact with custom tools in a standardised manner.

 ## Features